bleroy/3d-junkyard/Atari130MX/readme.md

 ### Soldering the adapter

-If you're using the adapter on the Atari side, solder the connectors you need.
+If you're using an adapter on the Atari side, solder the connectors you need.
 You have a choice here, be consistent with what you chose on the other side.

 For the motherboard connection, you can choose to insert the adapter PCB into place, or replace the motherboard connector with pin headers.
 You may also want to assemble the adapter with a female header, or solder it permanently onto the pin headers you added to the motherboard.